No, our professional development services are offered to schools and/or districts, colleges, and businesses.

 No, not at this time.
 We believe that if we increase the cultural competency of adults, then adults can begin to lead these difficult conversations with their students.

 Yes, we also offer student keynotes, embedded coaching & support and re-envisioning sessions.
 Contact us for more information on these offerings.

 Each individual workshop is 1.5 hours and meets certain objectives depending on the workshop selected.

 A Diversity Talks series is 12 hours of in-person professional development.
-These sessions are strongly encouraged to be broken down into 8-1.5 hour sessions over the course of an academic school year however, districts and higher education institutions are able to personalize the professional development sessions to fit their population and have the flexibility to choose individual sessions, if needed.
+These sessions are strongly encouraged to be broken down into 8-1.5 hour sessions over the course of an academic school year however, organizations are able to personalize the professional development sessions to fit their population.

-Educators are able and encouraged to provide input on topics but it is solely up to the student facilitators to incorporate the feedback.
-Again, our goal is to provide teachers with the experiences and perspectives of the student.
-In an ideal world, the students and the educators will want to cover the same topics.
+Participants are able and encouraged to provide input on topics but it is solely up to the student facilitators to incorporate the feedback.
+Again, our goal is to provide participants with the experiences and perspectives of our youth.
+In an ideal world, the students and the participants will want to cover the same topics.

 Students must be in grades 9-12 in order to interview to become a student facilitator.

-Each year that a student successfully completes the 20 hour student facilitation training and delivers 12 hours of professional development, the student is eligible to receive an elective credit (if your school provides Expanded Learning Opportunities), a monetary stipend, and a scholarship to be used in college- contingent upon funding.
+Each year that a student successfully completes the 20 hour student Facilitator Fellowship and delivers 12 hours of professional development, the student is eligible to receive an elective credit (if your school provides Expanded Learning Opportunities), and a monetary stipend- contingent upon funding.

 Since our services are tailored to meet your needs, please contact us for a quote.